 426 Highway 91 North

 Phone: 423-543-0070 Fax: 423-547-2587

 - Program enrollment is based on a first-come, first-served basis by date of completed application.
 (A completed application includes all items required for enrollment.)

-- Persons seeking admission to a college must be at least 18 years of age or have a high school diploma or equivalent.
-For full-time programs, the applicant must declare an occupational objective and demonstrate reasonable potential for achieving that objective.
+- Person seeking admission to a college must be at least 18 years of age and not attending a public school (students under the age 18 with a high school diploma or equivalent are eligible for admission).
+For full-time programs, the applicant must declare a career objective to be documented on the application and demonstrate reasonable potential for achieving that objective.

 - All persons who are required to register for the Federal Draft under 50 U.S.C.
 App.
 Section 453 are not eligible to enroll in any post-secondary school until they have registered with selective service.

 Educational and admission requirements vary from program to program.

 High School Diploma or GED & Recent TB Skin Test or Chest X-Ray (prior to field training.)
 Please see Dietary Manager Hybrid Online Instructions PDF posted under books and supplies sheets for more information.

 Students must be at least 18 years of age, and must mass a TB skin test and have proof of Hepatitis B immunization.
 To enroll, please fill out the Application to Enroll in Phlebotomy located below.